MicrosoftDocs/patterns-practices/patterns-practices/guide/15-extending-the-prism-library-5.0-for-wpf.md

 -   In addition to the **ModuleCatalog**, the **ModuleManager** provides many virtual functions that can be overridden to change how modules are loaded and initialized.
 Integrating with the MEF required the **MefModuleManager** to override several methods in the **ModuleManager**.
 There are several ways to change the behavior:
 -   **Derive from ModuleManager**.
 If you need to change the fundamental behavior of the module loading and initialization sequence, derive from a new class and override virtual methods.
--   **Replace IModuleIntializer**.
-If you need to change how module types are instantiated and initialized, replace **IModuleIntializer**.
+-   **Replace IModuleInitializer**.
+If you need to change how module types are instantiated and initialized, replace **IModuleInitializer**.
 -   **Write a custom IModuleTypeLoader**.
 If you need to change how assemblies are loaded and module types discovered within assemblies, write a custom **IModuleTypeLoader**.
 For more information, see the section, [Retrieving and Loading Modules from a Custom Assembly Source](#retrievingandloadingmodulesfromacustom).

 ## Regions